mufti199/tree_survivor/README.md

 # tree_survivor
 <pre>
-This program uses data of trees of different marks of melbourne to calculate their respective survivability over the years.
+This program uses tree data of different parks of melbourne to calculate their respective survivability over the years.
 It also produces relevant stats and maps the initial and final states of the park (represented as a 100 x 100 grid).